dcaulton/guided_redaction/README.md

 ## to install
 - Python 3 is required.
 - For desktop, set up a python virtualenv just to keep things tidy.
 It's your call on a dockerized server container.
-- install opencv.
+- ( MAYBE NOT, hold off on this for now)- install opencv.
 If you're using a mac this will be useful: https://www.pyimagesearch.com/2018/08/17/install-opencv-4-on-macos/
 - install tesseract.
 If you're using a mac, try this: https://www.pyimagesearch.com/2017/07/03/installing-tesseract-for-ocr/
 - check this repository out
 - start it up with the webserver